 My work has covered a range of themes and techniques.
-I tend to be interested in painting emotional states of people within a specific setting.
-Some of the main issues that concern me are the decline of our natural environment, animal rights and women’s rights.
+I an interested in painting the spiritual and emotional states.
+One of the main issues that concern me are the decline of our natural environment, the mistreatment of animals, lack of women’s rights and how this has an effect upon our emotions.

-I mainly use painting, textiles and film to express my thoughts and feelings in my art.
+I use painting, textiles and film to express my thoughts and feelings in my art.
 My work can be abstract or figurative.
 It can also be mindful and the process of painting and creating is an important aspect of my work.
-When I paint I am very connected to the process of what I am doing and don’t isolate my work from my feelings and emotional state.
+When I paint I am very connected to the process of what I am doing and don’t isolate my work from my feelings.

 My environmental and nature works are often landscapes painted from life.
 The process of painting outdoors is a statement in itself for me as it’s an act of freedom.
 I enjoy exploring different landscapes to emphasise and celebrate nature.
 Sometimes, I will exhibit my work at the places I paint and film this as an extension of my project.
 Sometimes the landscape and artwork becomes a film and art form in itself.